rachidelfe/CNN-MGP-SCRIPT/README.md

 Citation
 --------

 Al-Ajlan, A., El Allali, A. CNN-MGP: Convolutional Neural Networks for Metagenomics Gene Prediction.
-[Epub ahead of print] (https://doi.org/10.1007/s12539-018-0313-4)
+[Epub ahead of print](https://doi.org/10.1007/s12539-018-0313-4)

 Support & Bug Reports
 ----------------------

-Please log an issue on `github issue < >`_.
+Please log an issue on [github issue]().

 You can email the CARD curators or developers directly at [rachid.elfermi@gail.com](<rachid.elfermi@gail.com>)